akojo/quickfind/README.md

 Quickfind (or `qf`) is a UN\*X tool, inspired by TextMate's Command-T plugin, for quickly finding files and directories under your working directory.
-I primarily use it as a part of a fast approximate `cd` command and as a powerful alternative for the `find .  | grep pattern` idiom.
+I primarily use it as a part of a fast approximate `cd` command and as a powerful and simple alternative for the `find .  | grep <pattern>` idiom.

 Using QuickFind
 ---------------